John 1:1-9

 » View this passage in NIV (Bible Gateway)

 An Eastern king was seated in a garden.
-“Show me a sign", said the king, “and I will believe in your God.
+“Show me a miracle”, said the king, "and I will believe in your God.
 “Here are four acorns,” said the counselor.
-“Plant them in the ground, and then for a moment look into this clear pool of water.”
-The king … More
+“Plant them in the ground, and then for a ...
+More

-At the wedding a crisis situation occurs.
-Since Jewish weddings lasted a week it was necessary for the groom to have adequate provisions.
-All the wine was used up so Mary turned to Jesus in hopes that He could solve the problem (vv.
+Jesus with His six new disciples traveled from Bethany, which is near Jericho, to Nathaniel’s hometown of Cana in Galilee, which is about a two days’ journey on foot.
+Since Cana is near Nazareth, perhaps Jesus stopped in his hometown.
+Jesus and his disciples were invited to a wedding in Cana.
+The names of the bride and groom are not given but possibly, Mary (Mother of Jesus) was a good friend (vv.
+1-2).
+At the wedding, a crisis occurred.
+A Jewish wedding was a week-long celebration, requiring an abundance of food and drink.
+But all the wine was used up.
+Mary turned to Jesus hoping that He could solve the problem (vv.
 3-5).
-Jesus asks the servants to fill the six water pots (20 to 30 gallons each) which were used for Jewish purification rites (vv.
-6-7), before and after meals (Matthew 15:1-2).
+Jesus asks the servants to fill the six water pots (20 to 30 gallons each) which were used for Jewish purification rites before and after meals (vv.
+6-7).
+(See Matthew 15:1-2).
 When they were full, He told them to take some to the master of the banquet (v.
 8).
-When he tasted it, he said it was the best wine they had yet (vv.
+When the master had tasted it, he said it was the best wine they had been served yet (vv.
 9-10).
-The fact that this was the first miracle proves as false the stories that Jesus had performed miracles as a child.
+The fact that this was the Jesus’s first miracle disproves the false stories about Jesus performing miracles as a child.
+After the wedding, Jesus, His mother, His disciples and other members of His family went to Capernaum for a few days (v.
+12).
+Capernaum was the closest thing Jesus had to a headquarters during his earthly ministry.

 Dr Ironside says; “It was a wonderful miracle, and yet after all, it was just a duplication of what our Lord Jesus has been doing for ages on ten thousand hillsides, changing water into wine.”
-It is interesting to note that our Lord’s first miracle was but a spectacular event that everyone witnessed.
-The only ones who knew what had happened were Mary, the disciples and the servants.
+It is interesting to note that our Lord’s first miraclewas a spectacular event that everyone witnessed.

 Application